Our Dhamma School

 For more information about our Dhamma Schools, please visit the ‘Dhamma School Information’ page at the top menu.

-Our Dhamma Schools are part of our charitable trust, SAHANA; a UK Registered Charity (Charity number: 1155139) and regulated by the UK Charity Commission.
+Our Dhamma Schools are part of our charitable trust, SAHANA, a UK Registered Charity (Charity number: 1155139) regulated by the UK Charity Commission.

 How to Enrol?

-Enrolments are open for all our Dhamma Schools for anyone over the age of three years (over seven years for online Dhamma School) who is interested in learning Buddhism and the Sinhala language.
+Enrolments are open for all our Dhamma Schools for anyone over three years (over seven years for online Dhamma School) interested in learning Buddhism and the Sinhala language.

 Enrolments for Heathrow or Aylesbury Dhamma School:

-If you are interested in sending your child\children to our Heathrow or Aylesbury Dhamma Schools, then please complete our Heathrow\Aylesbury Registration Form.
+Step 1: If you are interested in sending your children to our Heathrow or Aylesbury Dhamma Schools, please complete our Heathrow/Aylesbury Registration Form.

 Enrolments for Online Dhamma School:

-If you would like to enrol your child\children to our Online Dhamma School (minimum age six years) then please complete our Online Classes Registration Form.
+Step 1: If you would like to enrol your children in our Online Dhamma School (minimum age of six years), please complete our Online Classes Registration Form.

 Classes we offer